 Become a Business Person

 You’ve completed your training, now what?
 Suddenly you’re the engineer, the business manager and the marketing department all rolled into one.
-This will mean identifying your market and preparing strategies which will determine your business’ direction.
+This will mean identifying your market and preparing strategies that will determine your business’ direction.

 Try everything.
 If something doesn’t work straight away, it doesn’t mean that it won’t.
 The extra effort you put in with marketing will be worth it in the long run.